Roma’s worst Tinder profiles revealed

 His inability to entice a swipe right out of me will no doubt leave him putting one out on himself for many years to come.

-You can tell Jack has truly had it with these had it with these mother f------ snakes and these mother f------ condoms.
+You can tell Jack has truly had it with these mother f------ snakes and these mother f------ condoms.

 Although this man deserves a medal for his honesty.
 There's nothing worse than getting down to business and realising you'd much rather be at home by yourself.
 Have you never heard of don't be silly, wrap your willy, Jack?
 While there's nothing wrong with being slightly less endowed, being able to avoid potential STI's/pregnancy is always a plus.